 - Work closely with your suppliers.
 Why not develop sustainable products or packaging collaboratively or invest in sustainable initiatives together?

-6. Joining Forces With Other Ethical Brands
+6. Join Forces With Other Ethical Brands

 Here is how to leverage these partnerships: